After decades of building a successful financial advisory firm, you now know that it’s time to retire and to think about your successor.

 Your succession plan will be the framework for your future operations and will guide your future decisions while providing a great starting point for the next leader.
 No matter what you choose to do, we recommend you start a minimum of five years in advance to have your business in the best shape for succession.
 However, if you’re a little late to the game, it’s never too late to start getting your plans in order.

 Communication is key

-will be worked out to the distribution of shares of ownership.
+It’s key to ensure your plan is as detailed and precise as possible.
+Be sure to include info on everything from how taxes will be handled, to the distribution of shares of ownership.
 Provide everything that your successor will possibly need and leave nothing open to interpretation.